What you need to know

 - keep a track of where you’ve been and who you’ve seen

-- wear a mask if you can.
+- wear a face covering if you can.

 People at higher risk of severe illness from COVID-19 are encouraged to take additional precautions when leaving home.